-- Grunt/Slump: fruit cooked on the stovetop (stewed) with a biscuit or dumpling topping.
+Grunt/Slump: fruit cooked on the stovetop (stewed) with a biscuit or dumpling topping.
 The topping is baked on the stovetop in a covered skillet ( steaming it so it’s very very moist.)
 It’s said that as the topping cooks when it releases steam you can hear it grunt!
 Depending on where you live determines whether you call it a grunt or a slump.

 - Brown Betty: Baked fruit that is layered with the batter in between before cooking.
-Often Brown Betties use cut out pieces of crusts in special shapes for a unique presentation.
+Often Brown Betties use to cut out pieces of crusts in special shapes for a unique presentation.

-- Pandowdy: A pandowdy is fancy name for a pie baked in a pan/skillet.
+- Pandowdy: A pandowdy is a fancy name for a pie baked in a pan/skillet.
 Traditionally the pie crust is only on the top although over the years there are more and more with a double layer of crust

 - Buckle: A buckle is a cake with fruit mixed into it and has a streusel topping.
 It’s very similar to a coffee cake, although most coffee cakes don’t have fruit in them so it has its own classification.
 The moist cake and crunchy, sweet streusel topping are identical though!
 Easily served as it can be cut into squares!

 How do you make a Blueberry Buckle?

 - Make a streusel topping with brown sugar, sugar, cinnamon, salt and butter.
 You’ll mix it in a large bowl with a hand mixer or a regular mixer and will look very much like wet sand.
 Place crumb topping into a small bowl, set aside.

 - Mix the breakfast cake ingredients separately.